Stevie Ray Vaughan Breaks a String, Swaps Guitar (Almost) Without Missing a Beat

 Vaughan, who can be seen performing "Look at Little Sister" for an Austin City Limits special in 1989, breaks his B string just a few seconds into his guitar solo.

-At the 25-second mark (of the YouTube video available at this link), Vaughan motions to Martinez, who makes one of the smoothest Strat swaps we've ever seen.
+At the 3:02 mark in the video below, Vaughan motions to Martinez, who makes one of the smoothest Strat swaps we've ever seen.

 Granted, Vaughan and Martinez picked a perfect time to make the swap (The guitar solo was finished, etc.), but SRV misses only one or two low-E-zone double stops during the exchange.
 While singing!